ashleyhroberts/sql-data-warehouse-project/README.md

 ### Connect with me
 Hi there!
 I’m **Ashley Roberts**.
 I created this project to advance my SQL skills through an end-to-end workflow — from building a data warehouse to writing advanced SQL queries that surface actionable analytical insights and support data-driven decision-making.

+I’m particularly interested in roles where I can focus on business intelligence, data modeling, analytics, and data visualization that help teams make better decisions.

 - 💼 [LinkedIn](https://www.linkedin.com/in/ashleymhroberts/)
 - 🌐 [Portfolio](https://ashleyroberts.carrd.co/)